prometheusWaluigi/gaslitAF/README.md

 - Neurotoxic metabolite accumulation
 - Persistent immune dysregulation

 The IDO2-kynurenine axis represents a concrete molecular instantiation of the abstract feedback loops in our dynamical model—where mathematics meets biochemistry.
+When combined with genetic predisposition (RCCX, TLR4, HLA variants) and an initial trigger (infection, vaccination, trauma), this pathway can create persistent inflammatory signals that prevent the system from returning to homeostasis.

 ## 🧠🩸 Breaking Barriers: The BBB Breach and Neuroimmune Collapse